Long Term Care Planning in Phoenix, Arizona

-Care Funding Solutions is a fee-for-service organization that offers Arizona Medicaid Planning Services by helping families shelter and protect assets, plan for, and assist in the ALTCS Arizona’s Medicaid Long-Term Care Program.
+Care Funding Solutions is a fee-for-service organization that offers services about Long Term Care Planning Phoenix by helping families shelter and protect assets, plan for, and assist in the ALTCS Medicaid Long-Term Care Program in Arizona.
 We also help Veterans to get qualified for Veteran Pension in Arizona.
 We provide Professional Value-Added Services about Long Term Care Planning, Income Only Trust, Legal Documents and Medicaid Plans.

 What is ALTCS?